Step-by-step plan: Starting a beauty salon

 In principle, anyone without a diploma can work as a beautician.
 However, your customers do want to know that they are in safe hands.
-That is why a recognised senior secondary vocational education (middelbaar beroepsonderwijs, mbo) diploma in Beauty Care is important.
-If you have completed your education, you can also join the trade association ANBOS (see step 10).
-Many health insurers only reimburse treatments to your customers if your salon is a member of ANBOS.
-There are various courses and trainings that teach you to become a beautician.
-These courses last 1 to 2 years, depending on the training institute and the requirements for previous education.
+That is why a recognised senior secondary vocational education (middelbaar beroepsonderwijs, MBO) diploma in Beauty Care is important.
+There are various programmes, courses, and trainings that you can follow.

 To start a beauty salon from home, you should check with your municipality whether your plans fit the environment plan.
 Also, pay attention to the conditions that apply if you want to renovate.